7+ years writing insurance and personal finance content

 Before purchasing insurance, you should decide on the right amount of coverage for you.
 The information below should help you navigate the process of finding cheap insurance from a quality insurer in D.C.

-On average, drivers in D.C. pay $266 per month for car insurance.
-Full-coverage insurance costs $310 per month on average, while liability-only coverage is $221 per month.
-Your specific rate depends on your driver profile, including your driving record, credit history, age, vehicle type, and more.
+On average, drivers in D.C. pay $278 per month for car insurance.
+Full-coverage insurance costs $330 per month, while liability-only coverage is $226 per month.

-With a 4.4 Insurify Quality (IQ) Score, A+ A.M.
-Best financial strength rating, and above-average J.D.
+With an Insurify Quality (IQ) Score of 9.0, an AM Best financial strength rating of A+ (Superior), and above-average J.D.
 Power customer satisfaction ranking, Erie is the best car insurance company in Washington, D.C.
-Other top insurers include GEICO and Travelers.

 Yes.
 Drivers must carry the following minimum amounts of car insurance: